FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation: Methodology

 \subsection{Model Architecture of FastSLM}

 \textbf{FastSLM Overview}: The overall architecture of FastSLM is illustrated in Fig. \ref{fig:FastSLM}.
 Unlike conventional SLMs that directly concatenate dense acoustic features with text embeddings, FastSLM introduces a dedicated compression bottleneck to bridge the information density gap between modalities.
 The pipeline proceeds as follows: Raw waveforms are converted into Mel spectrograms (25-ms window and a 10-ms stride) and processed by a speech encoder \citep{Whisper} to extract high-fidelity frame-level features (50 Hz).
-Crucially, instead of feeding these dense frames to the LLM, we employ the \textbf{HFQ-Former} to distill them into highly compact semantic tokens.
-This mechanism achieves an extreme compression rate of approximately 1.67 tokens per second, reducing the sequence length by over 96\% compared to the original encoder output.
+Crucially, instead of feeding these dense frames to the LLM, we employ the HTA to distill them into highly compact semantic tokens.
+This mechanism achieves an extreme compression rate of approximately 1.67 tokens per second, reducing the sequence length by over 97\% compared to the original encoder output.
 These compressed tokens are then concatenated with text prompts, allowing the LLM to perform long-context reasoning with minimal computational overhead.

-\textbf{HFQ-Former (Hierarchical Frame Querying Transformer)}: The HFQ-Former adopts a three-stage hierarchical design to progressively abstract speech information from acoustic to semantic levels.
+\textbf{HTA (Hierarchical Temporal Abstractor)}: The HTA adopts a three-stage hierarchical design to progressively abstract speech information from acoustic to semantic levels.
 This mimics the cognitive process of progressively summarizing continuous acoustic signals into compact semantic representations.
-The detailed structure of HFQ-Former is shown in Fig. \ref{fig:HFQ-Former}.
+The detailed structure of HTA is shown in Fig. \ref{fig:HFQ-Former}.

 \textbf{Stage 1 (Local Acoustic Extraction)}: The first stage focuses on preserving fine-grained local information.
 The high-frame-rate features $\hat{\mathbf{X}}_1^A \in \mathbb{R}^{F}$ from the encoder are fused with a set of learnable queries $\mathbf{Q}_1^A$ via cross-attention.
 Here, $\mathbf{Q}_1^A$ acts as a local probe, extracting phoneme-level details while maintaining the original temporal resolution.
 To preserve order during this dense interaction, we inject sinusoidal positional encoding $PE(\cdot)$ \citep{positional} into both queries and keys.
 The compression operation at stage $i$ is defined as: